LEONARDO AW109SP JOINS HSML FLEET

 The Maltese Government look very favourably on tax efficient structures for Aircraft.
 Malta is considered to be transparent and compliant within the European Union and OECD regulations.
 The corporate services arm of Helicopter Services also provides management and pilot services to clients.

 Malta is a well establish location for maintaining superyacht based helicopters.
 Superyachts regularly visit Malta for maintenance work or refuelling before transiting to other EU and non-EU destinations.
 During a stop-over we are able to undertake heavy maintenance for the aircraft and can also provide hangar space during wintering periods.

 Helicopter Services can provide advice on the purchase of aircraft.
 Most aircraft have varying maintenance requirements and these may influence the choice of aircraft especially given the harsh corrosive environment the helicopters operate under while on a yacht.
 Newly launched models may have the latest equipment but bugs often take years to iron out.

 Helicopter Services are registered in Malta and have CAMO, Part-145 and AOC registered.
 Having recently carried out a refurbishment of an EC135 from their part 21J operation based in the UK, Helicopter Services are able to showcase their complete service range.

-With locations throughout the world, including Malta (HQ), Cannes, Mandelieu St Martin (Caribbean), Reunion Island and soon to be ready Dubai and China, Helicopter Services can offer its clients complete support throughout the globe.
+With locations throughout the world, including Malta (HQ), Cannes, Mandelieu, St Martin (Caribbean), Reunion Island, Helicopter Services can offer its clients complete support throughout the globe.

 Within a very short period of time Helicopter Services have established themselves as key service providers to owners and operators of helicopters based on yachts.